Net Worth

 Summary

 Barack Obama is one of the most memorable presidents of America.
 He generated a great deal of change in both of his terms.
-In his late 50s, Obama is still active in political advocacy, and we can make it count by delivering speeches when invited.
+In his late 50s, Obama remains active in political advocacy, and we can make a difference by delivering speeches when invited.
 Also, he and the former first lady established the Obama Foundation.

 ---|---|